 The Hidden (and Not So Hidden) Costs of Unsupported EOL OSS

-In a recent Gartner Report, they stated that "Open-source software is used within mission-critical IT workloads by more than 95% of IT organizations worldwide, whether they are aware of it or not."
+A recent Gartner Report states that nearly all organizations use OSS within mission-critical workloads, whether they are aware of it or not."
 For those unaware of their open source, or without proper end of life (EOL) planning for that open source software, EOL can present a number of risks -- both known and unknown.

 In this blog, we give an overview of the typical OSS community support lifecycle, what happens when OSS reaches EOL, then dive in on the hidden (and not-so-hidden) costs of unsupported EOL OSS.